2018 Club Calendar

 December 9: Annual Meeting and Holiday Party

-Our much anticipated holiday party and annual meeting!
+Our much anticipated holiday party and annual meeting will be held on December 9 at Sportsman’s Lodge in Studio City!
+Doors open at 6PM.
 In addition to great company and lots of food, you will also enjoy the following entertainment and activities:

 - Awards ceremonies for our three prestigious trophies – Earl Sargent Memorial “Use it or lose it” Trophy, Frank Mason Award, Breakdown Award.